ScienceTony/ScienceTony/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning Computing and IT at the Open University.
+🌱 I’m currently learning Computing and IT at the Open University.

-- 📫 How to reach me:
+📫 How to reach me:<br>
 [Twitter](https://twitter.com/ScienceTony)